Skip to Content

 Stroll through the city center as you walk down the main street Laugavegur, and then to the harbor area.

-Stop by the Harpa opera house, a really modern piece of architecture with many different areas to explore and a glass like structure throughout.
+Stop by the Harpa Opera House, a really modern piece of architecture with many different areas to explore and a glass like structure throughout.
 Then walk further along the water to the viking ship known as the Sun Voyager.

-» The One Day Reykjavik Itinerary will walk you everything you need to know about the capital city
+Learn More: The One Day Reykjavik Itinerary will walk you everything you need to know about the capital city

 Harpa Reykjavik